top of page

 Exercise physiology supports injury recovery through structured, evidence-based rehabilitation tailored to the individual.
 With progressive exercise, realistic expectations, and informed load management, recovery becomes more predictable and resilient.

-For people in London, flexible delivery and clinically grounded decision-making make consistency more achievable, supporting both recovery and long-term physical capacity.
+For people in London, flexible delivery and clinically grounded decision-making make consistency more achievable.
+This supports both recovery and long-term physical capacity.

 FAQs